-DCLC's Foreign Languages Wing (FLW) primarily delivers residential language courses for military linguists and Defence Attachés.
-Students of all ranks come from each of the three Services to learn foreign languages at DCLC.
-Army and RAF Phase 2 linguists are taught at the Intelligence Language Wing (ILW) based at Chicksands.
-Courses are now offered to Partners across Government.
+The Defence Centre for Languages and Culture's (DCLC) Foreign Languages Wing (FLW) primarily delivers residential language courses for military linguists and defence attachés.
+Students of all ranks come from each of the three services to learn foreign languages at DCLC.
+Army and RAF phase 2 linguists are taught at the Intelligence Language Wing (ILW) based at Chicksands.
+Courses are now offered to partners across government.

 The courses are intensively taught by native speakers of the target language using structured developmental programmes of learning.
 The syllabus includes general language content combined with specific military vocabulary and cultural lessons.